A topic from the subject of Organic Chemistry in Chemistry.

 • Depending on the structure, they can be liquids, solids, or gases.

-• Polar and hydrophilic, but can also form hydrogen bonds with non-polar molecules.
+• Polar and hydrophilic, capable of forming hydrogen bonds with other polar molecules and even some non-polar molecules.

 • Lower alcohols are soluble in water, but solubility decreases with increasing molecular weight.